PeterJacksonn/saad-cms-adrs/adrs/001-architecture.md

-# {short title, representative of solved problem and found solution}
-# Architectural Style
+# Use a Monolithic Architectural Style for the CMS

 ## Context and Problem Statement